 Programme Management Committee: this group oversees the delivery of the LEP’s key funding programmes and ensures that proper processes and procedures are in place.
 Programme Boards: our four Programme Boards are chaired by LEP Board members and are focused on strategy.
 The Programme Boards are based on our key priority areas: Skills & Employment, Strategic Infrastructure, Enterprise & Innovation, and the Hertfordshire Enviro-tech Enterprise Zone.
 EU Structural Investment Committee: The LEP is responsible for setting the direction and priorities for ESIF funding on behalf of Government for the Hertfordshire region.

 Our Board members are recruited through a transparent recruitment process and are unremunerated.
-All Board members have a set term of office of 3 years.
+All Board members have a set term of office of 3 years, except for Further Education Representatives and Local Authority Representatives who have a term of two years.
 Each of our Board members abide by the LEP Code of Conduct which includes the seven principles of public life.

 Each of our Board members and senior members of staff are required to complete and sign a Register of Interests.
 These are available to download from Governance page of our website.
 Board members/senior members of staff are required to declare whether they have any conflicts of interests at the start of each meeting.
 If a conflict arises at a meeting, the non-conflicted members will: • assess the nature of the conflict; • assess the risk or threat to decision-making; • decide whether the conflict is non-trivial and decide what steps to take to avoid or manage the conflict.
 The conflicted member/employee will not take part in the discussion or decision and will not be counted when determining whether the Board meeting is quorate.
 Any conflicts of interests will be recorded in the meeting minutes.
 Read our Conflicts of Interest Policy for more information.
 This can be found under Key Documents > Policy Documents.